Audiology BSc

 Course details

 Throughout the course, you’ll secure the skills necessary to become a successful and well-rounded audiologist.
-Importantly, you’ll also gain more general skills to broaden your career horizons through critical thinking, problem solving, scientific enquiry and reflective practice.
+Importantly, you’ll also gain more general skills to broaden your career horizons.
+These include critical thinking, problem solving, scientific enquiry and reflective practice.

 Modules